 Frequently asked questions about transferring and carrying forward tuition and education amounts

-Shouldn't the person who paid the tuition get to claim it?
+Can the person who paid the tuition claim it?

 How much can the student transfer?

-The student can transfer up to $5,000 on their federal return, and an additional $5,000 on their provincial return ($6,922 for Ontario residents), minus the amount the student used on their own return.
+The student can transfer up to $5,000 on their federal return, minus the amount the student used on their own return first to reduce their federal tax owing to zero.

 How much should the student transfer?